The Phenomenon Of Man by Pierre Teilhard de Chardin

 • 7.
 What is the significance of consciousness in Teilhard’s view of evolution?

-C) A crucial stage in the evolutionary process
+A) A crucial stage in the evolutionary process

-D) A secondary and unimportant feature
+C) A secondary and unimportant feature

 • 8.
 Which of the following does Teilhard de Chardin propose as a driving force in evolution?

-B) Random mutations
+A) Random mutations

-D) Complexity and consciousness
+B) Complexity and consciousness

 • 9.
 How did Teilhard view human history?

-A) As an unfolding process with a purpose
+B) As an unfolding process with a purpose

 C) As a linear decline from a golden age

-D) As a series of meaningless events
+D) As a cyclical repetition of the past

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.